brianary/scripts/README.md

 - **Get-SystemDetails.ps1**: Collects some useful system hardware and operating system details via WMI.
 - **Grant-CertificateAccess.ps1**: Grants certificate file read access to an app pool or user.
 - **Import-Variables.ps1**: Creates local variables from a data row or hashtable.
-- **Install-PsAd.ps1**: Installs the PowerShell ActiveDirectory module.
+- **Install-ActiveDirectoryModule.ps1**: Installs the PowerShell ActiveDirectory module.
-- **Install-SqlPs.ps1**: Installs SQLPS module and dependencies.
+- **Install-SqlServerModule.ps1**: Installs SqlServer module and dependencies.
 - **Measure-Indents.ps1**: Measures the indentation characters used in a text file.
 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.